rlpacheco/abseff/README.md

 N5 = % of patients with event-free in control group

-*Example (6)*:
+*Example (4)*:

 . **abseff** hrsurv 0.35 0.18 0.65 0.7

 *Display*:

-point absolute effect = 883
+Base 1000

+The proportion of patients free of event in a certain time-point with control group is 700 per 1000.

-lower_limit absolute effect = 793
+The anticipated absolute effects is 883 per 1000 (95% CI = 793 to 938).

-upper_limit absolute effect = 938
+The absolute risk difference is 183 per 1000 (95% CI = 93 to 238).

+Base 100

+The proportion of patients free of event in a certain time-point with control group is 70 per 100.

+The anticipated absolute effects is 88 per 1000 (95% CI = 79 to 94).

+The absolute risk difference is 18 per 100 (95% CI = 9 to 24).

 *Explanation*:

 This example is calculating the absolute risk of an event-free survival on base 1000 for a hazard ratio of 0.35 (95% CI of 0.18 to 0.65) considering a control risk of 0.7 (70%) in a particular time (e.g. 5 years).
-The antecipated risk of event-free (e.g. alive) patients with intervention is 883 (793 to 938) per 1000 patients.
+The antecipated risk of event-free (e.g. alive) patients with intervention is 883 (793 to 938) per 1000 patients, corresponding to an absolute difference of 183 more event-free patients per 1000 (93 more to 238 more).
+The display also shows results for base 100.

-Indicating **hrsurv100** would wield the result on base 100.

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------